Home โ†’ Printer Fixes

 Printer Fixes

-Quick Summary: Your printer says offline but it's turned on and connected.
-This step-by-step guide fixes the offline printer error on Windows 10, Windows 11 and Mac in minutes.
+Quick Summary: HP, Canon, Epson or Brother showing offline?
+This step-by-step guide fixes the offline printer error on Windows 10, 11 and Mac โ€” usually in under 5 minutes.

 Why Does This Happen?